COMPLIANCE

 HOW TO COMPLY

-However, it would be self-evident in any court that such a statement must be founded on the overseas supplier knowing which information may be requested.
+• If push comes to shove, it would be self-evident in any court that you could never make such a "statement" without the overseas supplier actually knowing what information may be requested.

-Chemintro produces a Memorandum of Understanding report for the overseas supplier, detailing information specified by the Rules and Guidelines for any particular chemical.
+• produces a Memorandum of Understanding detailing the precise information specified by the Rules and Guidelines for any particular chemical and also

-Chemintro also recognises when that scenario is necessary and auto-creates a templated statement ready for the introducer to complete.
+• auto-creates a templated statement of such reasons ready for you to complete.

 Top